-11th-12th 1 credit Prerequisite: Recommended Chemistry and Algebra II.
-(Refer to Entrance Information Regarding Advanced Courses) Course Description: The AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
-Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore content such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
+Prerequisite: Recommended Students should have successfully completed an introductory high school Chemistry course and Algebra II, or an equivalent course.
+(Refer to Entrance Information Regarding Advanced Courses)

+Course Description: The AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
+Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore content such as: Atomic Structure and Properties, Compound Structure and Properties of Substances and Mixtures, Chemical Reactions, Kinetics, Thermochemistry, Equilibrium, Acids and Bases, Thermodynamics, and Electrochemistry.
 The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
-This course satisfies the 3rd or 4th year Science credit.
+This course satisfies the 3rd or 4th vear Science credit.

-10th-12th 1 credit 4.0 Prerequisite: Required Biology Recommended IPC, Chemistry, or concurrent enrollment in either.
-Course Description: In Aquatic Science, students study the interactions of biotic and abiotic components in aquatic environments, including impacts on aquatic systems.
-Investigations and field work in this course may emphasize fresh water or marine aspects of aquatic science depending primarily upon the natural resources available for study near the school.
-Students who successfully complete Aquatic Science will acquire knowledge about a variety of aquatic systems, conduct investigations and observations of aquatic environments, work collaboratively with peers, and develop critical-thinking and problem-solving skills.
-This course satisfies the 3rd or 4th year Science credit.
+Aquatic Science (SAQUS) 10th-12th 1 credit 4.0

+Prerequisite: Required Biology Recommended IPC, Chemistry, or concurrent enrollment in either.

+Course Description: In Aquatic Science, students study the interactions of biotic and abiotic components in aquatic environments, including natural and human impacts on aquatic systems.
+Investigations and field work in this course may emphasize freshwater or marine aspects of aquatic science depending primarily upon the natural resources available for study near the school.
+Students who successfully complete Aquatic Science acquire knowledge about how the properties of water and fluid dynamics affect aquatic ecosystems and acquire knowledge about a variety of aquatic systems.
+Students who successfully complete Aquatic Science conduct investigations and observations of aquatic environments, work collaboratively with peers, and develop critical-thinking and problem-solving skills.
+This course satisfies the 3rd or 4th vear Science credit.